-- ETHERNET A always connects to the control surface (directly). - ETHERNET B connects to the Control System Network.
+- ETHERNET A is unused. - ETHERNET B connects to the Control System Network.

 By connecting devices to the Control System Network you can remotely operate, configure or maintain the system.
 Operational tools include mxGUI and the Lawo Remote App.
 System configuration is handled by AdminHD.
 Diagnostic tools include the Web Browser Interface.
 A range of TCP/IP protocols are also supported to provide further integration with other devices.
 Protocols include Lawo's Remote MNOPL, ROSS Audio Protocol, Ember+ and RTP MIDI.